MasonTorres/AnAuthenticationLab/5 Authentication Flows/Tokens/Auth Grant Flow.md

 ![Lab Overview](https://github.com/MasonTorres/AnAuthenticationLab/blob/master/img/AuthFlows-AuthGrantFlowGet.png)

-Using a browser we login and our code is then returned As our response_mode is equal to **query** the code is returned in the address bar.
+Using a browser we login and our code is then returned.

+As our response_mode is equal to **query** the code is returned in the address bar.
 Try **form_post** and inspect the header.

 ![Lab Overview](https://github.com/MasonTorres/AnAuthenticationLab/blob/master/img/AuthFlows-AuthGrantFlowCode.png)

 ### Get Access Token
-Now that we have our code we can request the access token from the authorization endpoint.
+Now that we have our **code** we can request the access token from the authorization endpoint.

-We will simulate this in Postman
+We will simulate this in Postman using a HTTP POST request.

 ![Lab Overview](https://github.com/MasonTorres/AnAuthenticationLab/blob/master/img/AuthFlows-AuthGrantFlowGetAccessToken01.png)

 ![Lab Overview](https://github.com/MasonTorres/AnAuthenticationLab/blob/master/img/AuthFlows-AuthGrantFlowGetAccessToken02.png)

+# Adding Extra Security
 ## Proof Key for Code Exchange (PKCE)

 Use an online tool [https://tonyxu-io.github.io/pkce-generator/](https://tonyxu-io.github.io/pkce-generator/)